-MARK F. AVERILL Administrative Assistant to the Secretary of the Army
+Acting Administrative Assistant to the Secretary of the Army

 History.
-This publication is a major revision.
-The portions affected by this major revision are listed in the summary of change.
+This publication is an administrative revision.
+The portions affected by this administrative revision are listed in the summary of change.

 Authorities.
 This regulation implements Equal Employment Opportunity Management Directive 110, 5 CFR 315.806, 5 CFR 550, 5 USC 1201, 29 CFR 1614, and DoDI 1400.25, Volume 1614.